List of God of War characters: Zeus

-Zeus was the King of the Olympian Gods.
+Zeus was the King of the Olympian Gods and the overarching antagonist of the Greek era of the series.
 Zeus and Ares believed the destruction of Olympus would come at the hands of Kratos' brother Deimos, so they had Deimos imprisoned and tortured by Thanatos.
 Many years later, in God of War (2005), Zeus aided Kratos against Ares by bestowing him with the magic, "Zeus' Fury", and as the mysterious gravedigger.
-In God of War: Ghost of Sparta, Zeus realizes Kratos was the prophesied Marked Warrior, not Deimos.
+In Ghost of Sparta, Zeus realizes Kratos was the prophesied Marked Warrior, not Deimos.
 In God of War II, it is revealed that Zeus had become infected with fear.
 He tricked Kratos into draining his godly powers into the Blade of Olympus, stating it was required to deal with the new threat actually created by Zeus.
 Kratos, stripped of his power, was mortally wounded while human, and killed by Zeus.
 With the help of the Titan Gaia, Kratos used the power of the Sisters of Fate to return to the moment Zeus betrayed him and defeated Zeus after extensive combat.
 Zeus was saved by Athena, who sacrificed herself to preserve Olympus.
-Before dying, Athena revealed that Kratos is Zeus' son, and that Zeus feared a perpetuation of the son-killing-father cycle, as Zeus imprisoned his father Cronos.
+Before dying, Athena revealed that Kratos was Zeus' son, and that Zeus feared a perpetuation of the son-killing-father cycle, as Zeus imprisoned his father Cronos.
 This was confirmed in God of War III when Kratos discovered that Zeus was infected with fear when Kratos first opened Pandora's Box and used its power to kill Ares.
 After a lengthy battle and an enlightening encounter with Pandora in his psyche, Kratos finally overcame and killed Zeus.
 Later in God of War (2018), Zeus appears as a haunting vision to Kratos while in Helheim.

 The character was originally voiced by Paul Eiding in 2005's God of War.
 Corey Burton, who had previously voiced Zeus in the animated Disney show based on the film Hercules, took over the role in God of War II.
-He continued it in God of War III, in the multiplayer mode of Ascension, where Zeus appears as one of the four gods that players can pledge their allegiance to, and in 2018's God of War.
+He continued the role in God of War III, in the multiplayer mode of Ascension, where Zeus appears as one of the four gods that players can pledge their allegiance to, and in 2018's God of War.
 Fred Tatasciore provided Zeus's voice in Ghost of Sparta's after-game "Combat Arena" mode.

-Zeus, as he appears in God of War III, is a downloadable playable character in PlayStation All-Stars Battle Royale (2012); he became available on March 19, 2013.
+Zeus, as he appears in God of War III, is a playable character in PlayStation All-Stars Battle Royale (2012); he was released as downloadable content (DLC) on March 19, 2013.